ABKILLS/-html_assignment_weather_bootstrap/README.md

 Weather+

 Weather+ is website designed in bootstrap 3.3.7 framework.
-It contains a header, navigation bar, weather map, temprature in different cities, related videos, seasons, some articles and footer
+It contains a hero unit, header, navigation bar, weather map, temprature in different cities, related videos, seasons, some articles and footer

 folders--